-Job prospects for packers and movers, also known as removalists, are average.
-There is currently increasing demand for movers because of a strong housing market in Auckland, but this is not expected to lead to a large increase in employment numbers.
+Job prospects for packers and movers, also known as removalists, are above average.
+There is currently increasing demand for movers because of a strong housing market, but this is not expected to lead to a large increase in employment numbers.

 Packers and movers prepare, pack, load and move furniture and other items from one location to another.
 They are usually involved when businesses move, or when people move out of houses.

 Packers also work in storehouses, packing and organising goods for delivery.